louis-e/arnis/README.md

 By leveraging geospatial data from OpenStreetMap and utilizing the powerful capabilities of Rust, Arnis provides an efficient and robust solution for creating complex and accurate Minecraft worlds that reflect real-world geography and architecture.

 Arnis is designed to handle large-scale data and generate rich, immersive environments that bring real-world cities, landmarks, and natural features into the Minecraft universe.
-Whether you're looking to replicate your hometown, explore urban environments, or simply build something unique and realistic, Arnis offers a comprehensive toolset to achieve your vision.
+Whether you're looking to replicate your hometown, explore urban environments, or simply build something unique and realistic, Arnis generates your vision.

 ## :keyboard: Usage
 <img width="60%" src="https://github.com/louis-e/arnis/blob/main/gitassets/gui.png?raw=true"><br>